Wednesday, July 2, 2025

 I follow 10 Material stocks.
 No stock (0%) is showing as cheap by the historically high dividend yield.
 There is no change from last month.

 Four stock (40%) is showing as cheap by historical median dividend yield.
-They are Adentra Inc (TSX-ADEN, OTC-HDIUF), Agnico Eagle Mines Ltd (TSX-AEM, NYSE-AEM), Barrick Gold Corp (TSX-ABX, NYSE-ABX), and Stella-Jones (TSX-SJ, OTC-STLJF).
+They are Adentra Inc (TSX-ADEN, OTC-HDIUF), Agnico Eagle Mines Ltd (TSX-AEM, NYSE-AEM), Barrick Mining Corp (TSX-ABX, NYSE-ABX), and Stella-Jones (TSX-SJ, OTC-STLJF).
 There is no change from last month.

 I follow 10 Real Estate stocks.
 No stock (0%) is showing as cheap by historically high dividend yield.
 There is no change from last month.